BhargavKadali39/WhatsApp_automation_2/README.md

 This repo shows how to automate most of your works in WhatsApp.

+<h2>NOTE</h2> In order to make this module work the pc/laptop should  be in active state i.e not turned off and internet is mandatory.

 The name of the module is pywhatkit and this is the command to install it

     pip install pywhatkit